KingEnderBrine/-RoR2-ProperSave/README.md

 # Changelog
 **2.0.0**
-* Changed saves structure, because of that, old version saves would be ignored, so consider end saved runs before updating.
+* Changed save files structure, because of that, old version saves would be ignored, so consider end saved runs before updating.
 * Added multiplayer support.
 * Fixed an issue with `lockbox` from `Rusted key` not spawned when loading game.
 * Saving some artifacts info for consistent gameplay.
 * Fixed an issue for characters added by mods, when their loadouts weren't saved.
+* Some minor fixes

 **1.1.0**
 * Added TemporaryLunarCoins mod support.
 When loading game lunar coins will be restored.